 Part of a short series of pieces on a trip I made to the holy South Indian pilgrimage town of Tiruvannamalai in the state of Tamil Nadu where I stayed at the Athithi Ashram which is run by devotees of the great twentieth century spiritual master Bhagavan Sri Ramana Maharshi.
 The resident teacher of Athithi Ashram is Swami Hamsananda, with whom it is possible to sit and meditate each morning as well as engage in conversation about the life of Bhagavan, meditation, and the spiritual paths of bhakti (devotion) and Jnana (self-enquiry) in the form of asking the question – Who Am I?

-These were some of the things Swami was saying to me.
+These were some of the things which swamiji was saying to me.

 Think the routine of today fell into the usual pattern.

 So yes, anyway, it was a bit of a disturbed night then, which meant that when I woke up my energy levels were pretty low, not quite on the button, and as a consequence I struggled my way through that first sitting session.
-By 6.30 I was down for my steel cup of hot sweet coffee, then after that up to the meditation hall where Swami was performing the daily prayers and just like the day before they went on for the best part of 2 hours.
+By 6.30 I was down for my steel cup of hot sweet coffee, then after that up to the meditation hall where swamiji was performing his daily prayers and just like the day before they went on for the best part of 2 hours.
 It must require some fair degree of devotion and stamina for him to do this each and every day but he recites it all continuously and presumably it is word perfect.
 Incredible really, makes me think that in Tiruvannamalai life is lived by a significant number of people on a whole other level, where their reality is very much all to do with Bhagavan.
-Chanted Arunachala Siva just like the day before and of course sat at the back of the hall again, on my chair wearing a bright orange t-shirt and a loose fitting pair of linen trousers.
+Chanted Arunachala Siva just like the day before, and of course sat at the back of the hall again, on my chair wearing a bright orange t-shirt and a loose fitting pair of linen trousers, feeling comfortable in other words.

 Ramaneshra guru Ramaneshra guru (pause)